 Outside areas and boundaries

 Repair category 2

-Notes There is some deterioration to the brick retaining wall across the rear garden with cracking to mortar joints and loose brickwork.
+Notes The grounds require ongoing maintenance.
+There is some deterioration to the brick boundary wall along the right hand side of the property and the timber decking to the rear is affected by decay and deterioration.